brandonrbreeze/cse15l-lab-reports/lab-report-2-week-3.md

 ![Image3](/arrayTestsymp.png)

-* The symptom was that is reverse returned an array of elements of 0
+* The symptom was that reverse returned an array of elements of 0

 **The Bug**